totaldebug/pyarr/sphinx-docs/contributing.rst

 ***********************

-Now that you have made the changes required for your enhancement, a pull request is required for the core team to review the changes, request amendements or approve the work that you have completed.
+Now that you have made the changes required for your enhancement, a pull request is required for the core team to review the changes, request amendments or approve the work that you have completed.

 Pull Requests